 We specialize in:

 Applied Weather Associates, LLC (AWA) is a small business located in Monument, Colorado, incorporated in 1996.
 AWA specializes in meteorological analyses and Geographic Information Systems (GIS) applications with emphasis on Probable Maximum Precipitation (PMP) and rainfall analysis.
 AWA employs numerous meteorologists and GIS specialists.
-Regional, statewide, and site-specific PMP studies have been the primary activity during the last several years, with more than 40 PMP projects completed over the last 15 years and several currently in progress.
-AWA PMP studies have been accepted by state and Federal dam regulatory agencies, including the Federal Energy Regulatory Commission (FERC), National Resources Conservation Service (NRCS), and the state dam regulatory offices in Arizona, Colorado, Nebraska, New Jersey, New York, Ohio, and Texas, and many are under review by the Nuclear Regulatory Commission.
+Regional, statewide, and site-specific PMP studies have been the primary activity during the last several years, with more than 60 PMP projects completed over the last 18 years and several currently in progress.
+AWA PMP studies have been accepted by state and Federal dam regulatory agencies, including the Federal Energy Regulatory Commission (FERC), National Resources Conservation Service (NRCS), numerous state dam regulatory offices including Arizona, Colorado, Nebraska, New Jersey, New York, Ohio, and Texas, and many are under review by the Nuclear Regulatory Commission.
 In addition, our studies have been accepted by Canadian dam regulators.